ongmin/socialplatform/README.md

-Explanations of the technologies used
-A couple of paragraphs about the general approach you took Installation instructions for any dependencies
-GitHub Pull Requests with code review reflecting progress (Closed) GitHub Issues for any unsolved problems or major hurdles your team had to overcome

-# Author data list
+# Social platform

 A [React](http://facebook.github.io/react/)-based single app page for authors.
+Authors can register and share documents and comments.
+A Google Maps API also helps in the registration process by autocompleting the author's location as he/she types.

 ## Technologies Used
+We wanted to try out the entire React ecosystem.
 This application uses the following technologies:
 - React
 - React Router
 - Flux